devopsbysarang/devopsbysarang.github.io/_posts/2026-08-15-terraform.md

 terraform apply -auto-approve
 ```

-I use `-auto-approve` only inside CI pipelines where a human has already approved a saved plan artifact upstream — never as a habit on a local terminal.
+I use `-auto-approve` only inside CI pipelines where a human has already approved a saved plan artifact upstream, never as a habit on a local terminal.
 Auto-approving a fresh, unreviewed plan against anything that matters is how "just a config typo" becomes an outage.

 ## 9. terraform destroy